So Close but Worlds Apart

 Bursting with Color

 The flowering season of the Channel Islands is similar to the flowering season of mainland California, with most plants in bloom in the spring and summer.
-One favorite is the Giant coreopsis (Leptosyne gigantea) which can grow up to 6 feet tall (2 meters) and typically blooms from January to April.
+One favorite is the Giant coreopsis (Leptosyne gigantea) which can grow up to 6 feet tall (over 1 meter) and typically blooms from January to April.
 Other plants — like native buckwheats (Eriogonum sp.) — flower through the fall.